merakleee/BUILD-IT-API-FETCHING/README.md

   enabled: !!userQuery.data
 });
 ```

 ---

 ### Polling & Refetch Intervals

 Polling treats data as a moving target rather than a static snapshot.
 Instead of waiting for user actions, the client periodically revalidates its cache against the server.
-This is crucial for live systems where state can change externally.
-A correct polling strategy ensures freshness without overwhelming the backend, turning the cache into a controlled synchronization loop rather than a one-time fetch.
+This is crucial for live systems.

 ```mermaid
 flowchart LR